bk7084/bk7084.github.io/assignments/Assignment_03_TextureShading.md

 We are drawing a 3D bunny on screen, but would like to make it twice as big and rotate it by 180 degrees on the X-axis.
 Form a single matrix to perform this operation.

-# Shading

-From a light located at position (-2, 3) a light beam hits a surface at (0, 0).
-The surface has a normal vector of (0, 1).

-**1.** Assuming perfect mirror reflection what direction will the beam reflect in?

-**2.** What direction would the light reflect in if the surface were rotated counter-clockwise by 10 degrees?

-**3.** Assuming the light source only emits purple light, and after reflecting off the surface only red light remains.
-What colour would the surface have to an observer?

-**4.** What colour would the surface have if the light were blue?

-**5.** Assuming white light and a perfectly diffuse surface which does not absorb light and has the original normal vector.
-An observer is looking at the surface from the point (1, 3).
-What fraction of light reaching the surface would reach an observer?

-**6.** In the Phong reflection model where the surface has a shininess factor (n) of 32, would the observer see a specular highlight at this position on the surface?

-**7.** Visually demonstrate why the equation for calculating the reflection vector works in the case of the light direction pointing toward the surface, and of it pointing toward the light.